n3odym3/Node-assistant/README.md

 A new window will appear containing the node editor.

-You may notice an empty node floating in the canvas — don't worry about it 😄
+You may notice an empty node floating in the canvas, don't worry about it 😄
 It’s used as a workaround to get a reference point at coordinate `(0, 0)`.
 This is required to support relative positioning in the canvas.